nareshbhatia/nested-routes/README.md

 results in a delay in presenting the page to the user and making it interactive (a.k.a.
 First Contentful Paint and Time to Interactive).

 This is exactly what Server-Side Rendering (SSR) tries to avoid.
-Let's see how Next.js and Remix do it.
+With SSR, the server is responsible for fetching all the data and using it to create the HTML markup.
+The markup is then sent to the client in one shot, making the page appear really fast.
+In parallel, the JavaScript for the page is also downloaded to the browser and appropriate handlers are attached to the DOM (a process known as "hydration").
+Let's see how this works in Next.js and Remix.

 ### Next.js